irestone/irestone-v1/README.md

 ## Usage

+First, run `npm install` to install all the packages.

+Then create `.env` file in the root folder and fill it with environmental variables as in `.env.example`

-`npm start` to run the server or `npm run dev` to run it in development mode.
+Then run `npm run build` and `npm start` to start the server.
+Or just `npm run dev` to run it in development mode.